osiris-cloud/osiris-cloud/docs/api/container_apps.md

 Parameters:

-- `nsid` (string, required): The id of the namespace in which the registry belongs.
+- `nsid` (string, required): The id of the namespace in which the app belongs.

 - `appid` (string, optional): The id of the container app.
 If not provided, all app instances in the namespace will be returned.